Ingo Gerhartz

+Ingo Gerhartz (born December 9, 1965, in Cochem) is a German general who has served as the commander of Allied Joint Force Command Brunssum since 2025.
+He previously served as the Inspector of the German Air Force from 2018 to 2025.

 Military career

 Gerhartz joined the German Air Force on 1 July 1985 as a conscript.
 From 1986 to 1987 he attended officer training at Fürstenfeldbruck Air Base.

 He was then selected for flying training, attending Euro-NATO Joint Jet Pilot Training at Sheppard Air Force Base, Texas from 1988 to 1989, where he flew the Cessna T-37 Tweet and Northrop T-38 Talon trainer aircraft.
 From 1989 to 1990, he then attended weapon systems training for the F-4 Phantom II at George Air Force Base, California.

 From 1990 to 1998, Gerhartz served as part of Fighter Wing 71 (Jagdgeschwader 71), operating the F-4F Phantom II, and stationed at Wittmundhafen Air Base.
 There he also served as the wing's operations officer.

 From 2000 to 2003, Gerhartz commanded the flying group of Fighter Wing 73 (Jagdgeschwader 73), operating the MiG-29 Fulcrum at Laage Air Base.

 From 2008 to 2010, Gerhartz commanded Fighter-Bomber Wing 31 (Jagdbombergeschwader 31), operating the Panavia Tornado IDS and Eurofighter Typhoon.
 During this time, he deployed to Camp Marmal, Afghanistan, as part of NATO's International Security Assistance Force (ISAF) mission.

 From 2010 to 2018, Gerhartz held various staff positions in Air Force Forces Command (Luftwaffenführungskommando), Air Force Command (Kommando Luftwaffe), and in the Federal Ministry of Defence.